 This paper covers philosophy in the period from c.
 400 to c.
 1700, in the Latin, Arabic and Hebrew traditions.
 All texts are studied in translation.
-For 2023 - 2024, the two set themes will be (a) Scepticisms and (b) Happiness and Love.
+For 2024-25, the two set themes will be (a) Freedom of the Will and (b) Happiness and Love.
 The examination will consist of fifteen questions on the set texts below.
-Of these, two will be commentary questions, one on an extract from each of the two asterisked texts under Theme 1, the other one on extract from each of the two asterisked texts under Theme 2.
-Candidates must answer three questions, including one or both of the commentary questions.
-They may answer essay questions using texts on which they have commented in a commentary question, so long as any substantial repetition of material is avoided.
+Of these, two will be commentary questions, one on an extract from each of the two asterisked texts under Theme 1, the other one on extract from each of the two asterisked texts under Theme 1, the other one on extract from each of the two asterisked texts under Theme 2.
+Candidates must answer three questions, including one or both commentary questions.
+They may answer essay questions using texts on which they have commented in a commentary question, so long as any substantial repetition of material is avoided..

-Theme 1: Scepticisms
+Theme 1: Freedom of the Will